COP16: Tracking country pledges on tackling biodiversity loss

 There are 196 parties to the CBD including the EU.
 This includes every country of the world except the US and the Holy See, the governing body of the Vatican.
 (Republican lawmakers have blocked the US from joining the CBD, citing concerns over “American sovereignty” and “financial burdens”.)

-Under the GBF, countries agreed to submit updated NBSAPs ahead of COP16, which is scheduled for 21 October to 1 November 2024 in Colombia.
+Under the GBF and its underlying documents, countries agreed to submit updated NBSAPs ahead of COP16, which is scheduled for 21 October to 1 November 2024 in Colombia.

 NBSAPs are similar to nationally determined contributions (NDCs), plans that outline how individual countries envisage meeting the goals of the Paris Agreement.
 However, a key difference is that countries are legally obliged to submit NDCs, but not NBSAPs.